Jordi-Jaspers/GBA_INFCQ/README.md

 ERRORS WITHING THE GAME:
 because there is still something wrong with the implementation of 2 backgrounds at the same time.
 the next scene cant load or there are some bad pixels withing the game itself.
 That is also
 also the reason why I commented that BG3 has to be of in order to play the game with minimal errors.

+I put some code in a file calles "Extra code" because that was all the collision detection code.
+but because of the weird background errors. the code doesnt work fully in the game. the game itself becomes
+realy slow and glitchy when it is used.

 DISCLAIMER:
 All the code that is copied or used from other sources will be mentioned in the reference section of this file.